dan046/dan046/README.md

 <h2 align="center">🚧💻 I'm a Full-Stack Developer in training 💻🚧</h2>

-<p align="justify">I have a background in quality control and assurance, where I served as a Database Document Controller for three years.
+<p align="justify">I have a background in quality control and assurance, where I served as a Database Document Controller for three years in a civil construction of public roads and highways company.
 Currently, I am in the process of transitioning to become a Full-Stack Developer, utilizing the skills and knowledge I gained through my Bachelor of Computer Science in Computer Engineering degree.
 I am enthusiastic about this new chapter in my career and look forward to the opportunities and challenges that come with it.</p>

 ## ✨ Some of the stuff I like
 - 🐕 Dog Lover